Clausiliidae

 Clausiliidae, also known by the common name door snails, is a taxonomic family of small, very elongate, mostly left-handed, air-breathing land snails, sinistral terrestrial pulmonate gastropod mollusks.

 With over 1700 recognized recent and fossil species, this is among the most diverse families of terrestrial gastropods (cf. Orthalicidae), although the marine gastropod family Pyramidellidae is larger.

 Most species of Clausiliidae have an anatomical structure known as a clausilium, which enables the snail to close off the aperture of the shell with a sliding "door".

 Shell description

 Megalophaedusa martensi is the largest species of the family Clausiliidae in the world.
 The individual in the photograph has a shell which is 45.5 mm long.
 The whole snail weighs 3.2 g live.

-Almost all the species of snails in the family of door snails are left-handed, which is an uncommon feature in gastropod shells in general.
+Almost all the species of snails in the family of door snails are sinistral (left-handed), which is an uncommon feature in gastropod shells in general.

 These snails have shells which are extremely high-spired, with numerous whorls.

 The shells tend to be club-shaped, tapering at both ends to a rounded nub.
 The aperture usually has visible folds.